theodox/ta_101/TA coding 101.md

 ```

-That's a few more lines to write -- once.
-But once it's written all other namespace jobs can handled much more cleanly:
+That's a quite a few more lines to write -- but once it's written all other namespace jobs can handled much more cleanly:

     with Namespace('my_namespace'):
         # do work in 'my_namespace',